googlefonts/colr-gradients-spec/colr-gradients-spec.md

 While in most cases deltas are applied to 16-bit types, Fixed is a 32-bit (16.16) type and requires 32-bit deltas.
 The DeltaSet record used in the ItemVariationData subtable format can accommodate deltas that are, logically, either 16-bit or 32-bit.
 See the description of the [ItemVariationData subtable](#itemvariationdata-subtable), below, for details.

 When scaled deltas are applied to Fixed values, the Fixed value is treated like a 32-bit integer.
-(In this sense, the delta and the Fixed value can be viewed as integral values in units of 1/65536ths.)
+(In this sense, the delta and the Fixed value can be viewed as integer values in units of 1/65536ths.)

 _Insert a sub-clause heading, "7.2.3.2 Variation data", after the newly-inserted text above, and before the paragraph beginning, "The ItemVariationStore table includes a variation region list..."
 Re-number subsequent sub-clauses accordingly._